SumiSastri/dev-blogs/docs/local-environment/part3-bash-script.md

 Bash, is a shell and refers to the specific Bourne again shell.
 The Bash script is a scripting language that allows you to write a script to automate processes.

+Scripts are interpreted language.
+What that means is that each line of the code is interpreted, executed and then the interpretation moves to the next line.

+Code compilers do not scan through the whole script as a block, instead they look at the code line-by-line.

 There are as many scripting languages as they are shells.
 For example, the Bash Script takes the file extension `.sh` whereas the `.ksh` files are for Korn shells and `.csh` for c-shells.
 The syntax for these scripting languages also differ.
 The environments and how to set up these environments also differ - in part 8 and part 9 - you see that setting up the environments for Bash and Zish differ substantially.

 Shell scripts help system operators to manipulate files in the file system (FS) and set user read, write and execute levels to files and folders.